-Pablo de Greiff was appointed by the UN OHCHR to serve as an independent member of the Commission of Inquiry on Ukraine in 2022 and by the Human Rights Council to serve as the first Special Rapporteur on the promotion of truth, justice, reparation, and guarantees of non-recurrence in 2012.
-He was renewed in 2015 and held the position until May 2018.
+De Greiff was appointed by the UN OHCHR to serve as an independent member of the Commission of Inquiry on Ukraine in 2022 and by the Human Rights Council to serve as the first Special Rapporteur on the promotion of truth, justice, reparation, and guarantees of non-recurrence in 2012.
+His position was renewed in 2015 and held until May 2018.
 In January 2015 he was also asked to be part of UNIIB, a mission of Independent Experts to address the situation in Burundi.

 De Greiff has published extensively on transitions to democracy, democratic theory, and the relationship between morality, politics, and law.
 He is the editor of ten books, including Jürgen Habermas’s The Inclusion of the Other (MIT Press, 1998), and in areas related to transitional justice.
 De Greiff contributed to the drafting of the final report of the Stockholm Initiative on DDR, authored the Office of the High Commissioner for Human Rights’ Rule-of-Law Tools for Post-Conflict States: Reparations Programmes and was an advisor to the World Bank on the process leading to the World Development Report 2011: Conflict, Security, and Development.
 He serves on the board of editors of the International Journal of Transitional Justice and has been an advisor to different transitional justice bodies in Peru, Guatemala, Morocco, Colombia, and the Philippines.